 The probe system and trial procedures used in Trial 3 were essentially the same as in the previous trials [4], except that the target plates were of different sizes and shapes.
-As shown in Figure 2, instead of the 48 mm (1.875") diameter round target plate used in Trials 1 and 2, four square targets were used in Trial 3: a flat square target (180°) and three arrow-shape targets with different wedge angles, 90°, 60° and 30°.
-Although these targets had the same projected area, 48mm x 48mm (1.875" x 1.875"), they were exposed to the sootblower jet at different angles: 90°, 130°, 150° and 165°, respectively.
-The objective was to determine if the target shape and the jet blowing angle have any impact on the force exerted by the jet on the target.
+As shown in Fig. 2, instead of the 48-mm-diameter round target plate used in Trials 1 and 2, four square targets were used in Trial 3: one flat square target (180°) and three arrow-shape targets with different wedge angles of 90°, $60^\circ$ , and $30^\circ$ .
+Although these targets had the same projected area, 48 mm x 48 mm, they were exposed to the sootblower jet at different angles: 90°, $130^\circ$ , $150^\circ$ , and $165^\circ$ , respectively.
+The objective was to determine what impact the target shape and the jet blowing angle have on the force exerted by the jet on the target.

 Only the sootblower that was closest to the probe was tested.
 As the jet struck the target at the front end of the probe inside the boiler, it exerted a force on the target, pushing the rod against the force transducer mounted at the cold end of the probe outside the boiler.
-This, in turn, caused the transducer to produce a signal proportional to the jet strength.
-During each test, the signal was continuously monitored at high sampling rates using a data acquisition system.
+This caused the transducer to produce a signal proportional to the jet strength.
+The signal was continuously monitored at high sampling rates using a data acquisition system during each test.

-The jet force was measured at three distances: 300 mm, 750 mm and 1200 mm, and at a lance pressure varying between 10 and 15 bars.
+The jet force was measured at three distances: 300 mm, 750 mm, and 1200 mm, and at a lance pressure varying between 10 and 15 bars.
 One target shape was tested at a time.
-The target was fixed at one position, while the sootblower was operated in the usual manner with the lance rotating and moving forward and backward in the boiler, so that its opposing jets hit the target one after the other.
+The target was fixed at one position, while the sootblower was operated in the usual manner, with the lance rotating and moving forward and backward in the boiler so that its opposing jets hit the target one after the other.

-The recovery boiler operating condition in Trial 3 was different from that in the previous two trials.
-In Trial 1, the boiler had not yet been in commission, and so the tests were performed while the boiler was on oil, with the flue gas temperature at the test site varying between 100° C and 300° C. The steam for the sootblower was delivered from a hog-fuel boiler nearby.
-Trial 2 was performed in November 2007, two months after Trial 1.
-The recovery boiler was in operation but at a low liquor firing load with the flue gas temperature near the test site only 500 - 540°C. Trial 3 was conducted a year after Trial 2, with the boiler at a higher firing rate.
-The steam for the sootblower in both Trials 2 and 3 was taken from the recovery boiler itself.
+The recovery boiler operating condition in Trial 3 was different than the previous two trials.
+In Trial 1, the boiler had not yet been in commission.
+The tests were performed while the boiler was on oil with the flue gas temperature at the test site varying between 100°C and 300°C. The steam for the sootblower was delivered from a hog fuel boiler nearby.

-Figure 2.
-Probe schematic and photos of different target shapes used in Trial 3.
+2. Probe schematic and photos of different target shapes used in Trial 3.